Bacoor City Strikers

-The Bacoor City Strikers were a Filipino professional basketball team, based in Bacoor, Cavite.
+The Bacoor City Strikers were a Philippine professional basketball team, based in Bacoor, Cavite.
 The team last competed in the Maharlika Pilipinas Basketball League (MPBL) and played their home games at Strike Gymnasium.
 The Strikers also previously shared the province of Cavite with the team now known as the Imus Braderhood.

 Owned by the Local Government of Bacoor, the team joined the league in the 2018–19 season, becoming the second team based in Cavite after the Imus Bandera.
 In 2023, a volleyball team of the same name began play in the inaugural season of the Maharlika Pilipinas Volleyball Association (MPVA).

 The team's last active season was in 2023 when they clinched their first division championship.

 History

 2019–2020: Early success

 Bacoor City joined as an expansion team for the 2018–19 season, giving the province of Cavite its second MPBL team after Imus in 2018.
 The Strikers ended up being the final entry of the league's national expansion.
 In their first season, the Strikers clinched the fifth seed in the South Division after finishing 13–12 in the regular season.
 In the playoffs, the team swept General Santos in the First Round before falling to the eventual finalist Davao Occidental Tigers in the division semifinals.
 Despite its shortcomings in the playoffs, their all-star in Gab Banal would go on to win the league's first Most Valuable Player award on top of a First Team selection.
 Bacoor City continued that success with their winningest season in 2019–20, with 24 wins in the 30-game season.
 As the second seed, Bacoor City once again swept General Santos in the First Round, but lost to the third-seeded Basilan Steel in three games.